Edited by Tonya Dixon MD

 Watch Video: Introduction to Diabetes

-With elevated levels of blood sugar over time, the tissues will often become stiff as they get saturated with the sugar.
+With elevated levels of blood sugar over time, the tissues will often become stiff as they get saturated with sugar molecules.
 Tissues that get affected include muscles and tendons, as well as nerves leading to nerve dysfunction and abnormal sensation.
 In addition, blood vessels can be damaged, leading to decreased blood flow, particularly to the small arteries.

 There are two main problems related to diabetes in the foot.
 The first is decreased circulation, which tends to occur in patients with longstanding diabetes, especially if it is poorly controlled.
+This may present with loss of hair to their legs.
 The second problem is decreased sensation to the foot.
-A loss of protective sensation is often the most the important problem that diabetes creates.
+A loss of protective sensation (peripheral neuropathy) is often the most important problem that diabetes creates.
 Altered sensation to the foot means that the individual cannot feel normal pressure and pain.
 For example, if a diabetic patient loses the ability to feel the pressure of a specialized bristle pushed against the foot until it bends (a 10-gm force), this represents the loss of over 97 percent of their normal sensation.
-This loss of sensation can lead to repetitive such as diabetic ulcerations or stress fractures (Charcot arthropathy) as patients are unable to sense that their tissue is being injured.
+This loss of sensation can lead to complications such as diabetic ulcerations or stress fractures (Charcot arthropathy) as patients are unable to sense that their tissue is being injured.